Jaw Pain 101 - Temporomandibular Disorders (TMD

-The following two videos demonstrate the MSR-10 Point TMJ Protocol.
-In Part One he demonstrates the external TMJ procedures, and in Part Two, the internal TMJ procedures.
+The following two videos demonstrate the basic MSR-10 Point TMJ Protocol.
+In Part One Dr. Abelson demonstrates the external TMJ procedures, and in Part Two, the internal TMJ procedures.

 Caution: MSR protocols should only be performed by certified MSR practitioners, and are not for practice by the general public.
 The videos we provide are strictly used for demonstration purposes only!

 MSR 10‐Point TMJ Protocol (Part 1 and Part 2)

 Practitioners often combine this protocol with cervical and shoulder/thoracic protocols - depending on the specific needs of the individual.